 How to Boil Broccoli

 Boiling broccoli is a means of cooking broccoli by blanching it briefly in boiling water until it becomes bright green, crisp, and tender but with a bit of crunch.
+Learn how to cut broccoli here before boiling it.

 On busy nights that call for a healthy side, you can’t beat this approach.